(Tips from your Graduate Administrator!)

-- Once a defense date is established, the candidate must contact the Undergraduate Coordinator or the Chair's Assistant, who have the access to reserve a room for the defense meeting.
+- Once a defense date is established, the candidate must contact the Undergraduate Administrator or the Chair's Assistant, who have the access to reserve a room for the defense meeting.

 - Committee members must have the dissertation at least FOUR full weeks prior to the defense.
 Committee members are to be provided with a hard copy of the manuscript, however, most prefer an electronic version.
-You should ask then for their preference.
+You should ask them for their preference.

-- The candidate provides Graduate Administrator* or Undergraduate Coordinator with following information for formal notification to the Dietrich School and to be listed on the University Events Calendar.
+- The candidate provides Graduate Administrator* with following information for formal notification to the Dietrich School and to be listed on the University Events Calendar.

-- The Graduate Administrator completes the REQUIRED doctoral defense cards to be given to the PhD committee a week or so prior to the defense.
+- DocuSign: The Graduate Administrator completes the REQUIRED doctoral defense cards to be given to the PhD committee a week or so prior to the defense.
 These are SIGNED AT THE DEFENSE and the pdfs returned to her.
-However, committee member can request to sign later, if he/she wishes to first see revisions.
+However, committee member can delay signing, if they wish to first see any requested revisions.
 One card is to reflect the actual defense date, and the second card is signed when and if the thesis is approved.
-These cards can be held in the student’s file until needed for the defense, and then again if waiting for approval after any revisions have been made.
+These cards can be held by the Research Advisor until any needed revisions have been made.

 - The dissertation advisor(s) sign off when the document is in final form ready for submission.